bwhyte21/ProjectStone/README.md

 # ProjectStone
 A project based on ASP.NET Core 5:

-It is a website for Paver Company that will display all the products available with customers having the ability to send inquiries for the product they are interested in using the basic concepts of ASP.NET Core 5
+It is a website for a faux Stone Paving Company that will display all the products available with customers having the ability to send inquiries for the product they are interested in using the basic concepts of ASP.NET Core 5

 Site is now live on: https://projectstonelive.azurewebsites.net/